Gloxounet/Deezer-Bot/README.md

 ### Using the app

-Launch app.py when you are ready, error messages are not an issue   return After having clicked on start, you will have five second to reach your chat bar on a discord channel, just click on it and wait   return
+Launch app.py when you are ready, error messages are not an issue
+After having clicked on start, you will have five second to reach your chat bar on a discord channel, just click on it and wait

 ## Built With Followings Modules